kaeyros-analytics-org/owsd/docs/07-inferential_statistics.md

 Inferential statistics is a branch of statistics that aims to draw conclusions about a population from a sample of that population.
 Unlike descriptive statistics, which simply describes and summarizes the characteristics of a sample, inferential statistics uses statistical methods and models to make inferences or predictions about the wider population from which the sample is drawn.

-The main techniques of inferential statistics include hypothesis testing, parameter estimation, analysis of variance (ANOVA), regression and forecasting methods.
 Here are some fundamental concepts associated with inferential statistics:

 ## Population and sample